gabriel-azion/doc-studies-mocks/reference-guides/Edge Functions/en/edge-functions-first-steps.md

 The Azion's Edge Functions works on the [Azion Edge Runtime](https://www.azion.com/en/documentation/products/edge-application/edge-functions/runtime/overview/), which is a set of tools that enable the development.

-It's paramount to take a look at the list of available APIs, methods e types.
+It's paramount to take a look at the list of available APIs, methods and types.
 Learn more about the [Azion Edge Runtime](https://www.azion.com/en/documentation/products/edge-application/edge-functions/runtime/overview/).

 ### Code Editor